 Again, most residential foreclosures in West Virginia are nonjudicial.
 The foreclosing lender first gives a notice of default to you (the borrower), which provides ten days to cure the default (get current on the loan).
 (W. Va.
 Code § 46A-2-106).

 The trustee then mails you a notice of sale within a reasonable time before the sale, as well as publishes the notice in a newspaper.
 The notice requirement is complete when the trustee mails the notice of sale, regardless of whether the mail is returned as refused or is undeliverable.
-(Joy v.
+(See Joy v.
 Chessie Employees Fed.
 Credit Union, 411 S.E.2d 261 (W.Va.
 1991).
-In this case, the court said 18 days was reasonable notice.
+In Joy v.
+Chessie, the court said 18 days was reasonable notice.
 See also W. Va.
 Code § 38-1-4).

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including West Virginia, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower (see below).

-A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.
+A few potential ways to stop a foreclosure and keep your home include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
+Working out a loss mitigation option, like a loan modification, will also stop a foreclosure.

 Again, the notice of default gives the borrower ten days to reinstate the loan.
 You'll lose the right to reinstate after three defaults.
 (W. Va.
 Code § 46A-2-106).
 But the lender might agree to let you complete a reinstatement.